GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-09/index.md

 ## Fight spam and fraud on the web

-The other challenge as we reduce the surfaces available for cross-site tracking is that these same fingerprint techniques are often used for spam and fraud protection.
+The other challenge as we reduce the surfaces available for cross-site tracking is that these same fingerprinting techniques are often used for spam and fraud protection.
 We need privacy-preserving alternatives here as well.

 ### Trust Tokens